Hint: Bookmark this page, which has links to every post in the series. Scroll down for audio podcast links.

-Lift Your Eyes is a series of reflections covering every sentence in Paul’s letter to the Ephesians.
+Lift Your Eyes is a series of reflections in both text and audio podcast format covering every sentence in Paul’s letter to the Ephesians.

 - Lift Your Eyes: Introducing Ephesians